 Jeanne’s father needs another guide and Jeanne volunteers.
 The group, along with Jeanne and her father, leave Aulus-les-Bains at 3:00 am so they will not be discovered by the German army.
 They started to ascend the Gerbet valley.

-At 7:30 am they arrive at the most difficult part of the itinerary, the ice cascade.
+At 7:30 am they arrive at the most difficult part of the itinerary, the Ars cascade.
 Surprisingly, they met another group of Jews trying also to escape, led by a guide named Jean-Baptiste Rogalle (Jeanne’s future husband).
 Jean-Baptiste leads the Henle family, Belgian Jews – a couple, their seven-month-old baby Claude, and the baby’s grandmother.
 The two groups decide to stay together.

 The group led by Jean-Baptiste walks more slowly than Jeanne’s.
 The mother and grand-mother plead for breaks frequently.
 The father is also very tired so Jeanne carries Claude, the baby.
 The route is a struggle; it takes 12 hours to reach the border.
-Once they arrive the leaders explain how to get to the first Spanish village, and turn back for home.
+Once they arrive the leaders explain how to get to the first Catalan village, and turn back for home.
 They are not paid; they want to help the Jews escape.

 December 6th.
 They arrive at Tavascan and are met by the Guardia Civil (Spanish paramilitary police), who cannot believe they have crossed the Pyrenees in such bad weather with a small baby and think the group must have used a plane.
 They walked back towards France to look for it, and find the grandmother alive in the cave.